sandrinebytes/Exploring-Firewall-Behavior-with-Nmap-Scans/README.md

 ⚡ Observation: Ports 22 and 80 are open, others blocked.

 # Step 4: Verify Open Ports with Netcat
-We use Netcat listeners on ports 22 (SSH) and 80 (HTTP) while checking the firewall rules.
-This allows us to see which ports respond in real time.
+I use Netcat listeners on ports 22 (SSH) and 80 (HTTP) to verify which ports respond in real time.
+No screenshot is provided for this step, but running the following commands allows me to test port availability before scanning with Nmap:

 ## Netcat listener for SSH
 ```bash